ccrma/chugins/Faust/README.md

 You must install [cmake](https://cmake.org/download/) and [git](https://git-scm.com/downloads) so that they're accessible in Terminal/cmd prompts.

-### Faust Libraries

-If you are compiling locally, skip this paragraph.
-If you are **not** compiling locally (someone gave you a Faust.chug file), you still need to install the [Faust Libraries](https://faustlibraries.grame.fr/).

-If on macOS/Linux, [download the libraries](https://github.com/grame-cncm/faustlibraries/archive/refs/heads/master.zip) to `/usr/local/share/faust/`.
-For example, this should result in the existence of this file: `/usr/local/share/faust/all.lib`.

-If on Windows, [download the libraries](https://github.com/grame-cncm/faustlibraries/archive/refs/heads/master.zip) to `C:/Program Files/share/faust`.
-What's important is that the `share` folder is next to the folder which contains `chuck.exe` (which we are assuming is `C:/Program Files/chuck.exe`).

 ### Libsndfile

 On Windows, the later scripts will automatically download `libsndfile`, so no action is needed.